In the early 18th century, mushrooms were mushrooms. Some were tasty, some were nasty and some would kill you, but they were all mushrooms.

 On more solid footing than a biblical island, Linnaeus created a naming system that could grow — a good thing considering the list of named species grows even now.
 Nature doesn't always obligingly organize itself into this classification system, and the textbook kingdoms at the top have recently been reworked, and DNA sequencing readjusts relationships in surprising ways, but this naming system has persisted largely intact to the present day.
 Three centuries after Linnaeus's birth, the savant was complemented by no one less than Akihito, 125th Emperor of Japan and ichthyologist, who praised binomial nomenclature's ability to give scientists a universal basis for taxonomy.
 What has also survived to the present day is the emphasis on type specimens and the practice of giving priority to the first person to name a new species.
 Type specimens and rigid adherence to the first name given by the first discoverer has proven to be a mixed blessing, raising questions about the accuracy of many species descriptions.

+In compiling his taxonomic system, Linnaeus often relied on the work of others, and he could in some cases quickly make that work obsolete.
+The voluminous Thesaurus of Albertus Seba became out of date about the same time it was published because it didn't incorporate the Linnaean system, and Linnaeus cited Seba's work many times.
 From the time it was introduced, the Linnaean system had both competition and detractors.
 Michel Adanson of France proposed a different system that organized plants globally, and incorporated indigenous terms to name them.
 (Linnaeus scoffed that many of those terms "can scarcely be pronounced by our tongues.")
 Buffon, meanwhile, argued that nature "advances by imperceptible nuances" that no naming system could capture.

 Encyclopedist Denis Diderot took offense at Linnaeus's classification of man as a quadruped.
 Diderot — no fundamentalist — thought Linnaeus had given short shrift to the human mind.
 Further, he repeated the Linnaean classification system for man to show its absurdity: Man is not a rock or a plant, so he must be an animal.
 Man has more than one foot, so he's not be a worm.
 Man has no antennae, so he's not an insect.
 Man has no fins so he's not a fish.
 Man has no feathers, so he's not a bird.
 Man must be a quadruped.